pulumi/docs/pulumi-hugo/themes/default/content/blog/architecture-as-code-intro/index.md

 ## Conclusion

 We've covered the major infrastructure architectural patterns use for deploying modern applications.
-Whether you use Virtual Machines, Serverless, Kubernetes or Microservices on Containers the goal is to create reusable components that abstract the configuration details and enable plug-and-play architecture.
+Whether you use Virtual Machines, Serverless, Kubernetes or Microservices with containers the goal is to create reusable components that abstract the configuration details and enable plug-and-play architecture.
 In subsequent articles, we'll take an in-depth look at each pattern and how to implement them on major providers using modern languages.